hpc-carpentry/hpc-carpentry.github.io/_posts/2020/09/2020-09-15-introducing-community-facilitators-program.md

 1. **Feedback facilitation**

+    - collect and organise community feedback shared publicly and informally in Carpentries spaces for ease of filtering, action and response in the community,
-    - Review anonymised community feedback collected by The Carpentries to periodically offer official recommendations and kickstart conversations on issues and items that Core Team should prioritise.
+    - periodically offer official recommendations and kickstart conversations on issues and items that Core Team should prioritise,
-    - Maintain a public, community-wishlist board that collates community feedback on different initiatives and experiences in The Carpentries
+    - maintain a public, community-wishlist board that collates community feedback on different initiatives and experiences in The Carpentries
-    - Recommend topics for Carpentries Conversations to the Communications facilitation team
+    - recommend topics for Carpentries Conversations and Themed Discussions to the Instructor Development and Communications facilitation team as appropriate

 1. **Technology facilitation**